What is Colonialism: Definition, History, and Significance

 Hey, guys!
 Mr. Owl is here.
 I see that you want to know about ‘Colonialism’ Hootfully, I’ll be of help to you!
 Since we owls are very wise.
 If you scroll further down this blog, you’ll see all the information you will need!

-Colonialism isn’t just about rulers and exploitation.
-It’s a bit like a grand adventure where strong folks aim to grab more power and wealth by disguising themselves as help.
-In this blog, we’ll talk about Colonialism in plain language, its real meaning, and an example.
+Colonialism is not just about rulers and exploitation.
+It is a bit like a grand adventure where strong folks aim to grab more power and wealth by disguising themselves as help.
+In this blog, we’ll talk about Colonialism in simple language, its real meaning, and an example.

 What is Colonialism in Simple Terms?

 Imagine your neighbour suddenly taking over your backyard without asking for your permission.
 They start making decisions about how you should use it, and you have no say in the matter.
-That, in a nutshell, is colonialism.
+That is Colonialism.

 Colonialism is when one group or country (the colonisers) takes control of another group or country (the colonised) and decides how things should run.
-It’s like a big brother telling the younger one what to do.
+Moreover, it is like a big brother telling the younger one what to do.

 Must Read: What Is Nationalism?
 Definition, History, and Significance